funnymania/hirable/README.md

 but not very robust because:

 1. Only working on Twitter currently, and only using Seattle as a location
-2. Emailing functionality isn't in yet
+2. Emailing functionality specifically for Gmail, and requiring user to turn on access to 'less secure apps'
 3. Not tested extensively for bugs

 # Instructions